smdabdoub/find-docs/userman/analysis.rst

 see the excellent `Wikipedia <http://en.wikipedia.org/wiki/K-means_clustering>`_ article.
 Note that while this algorithm was not designed specifically for Flow Cytometry data, it has been successfully applied to such data (citation).

-The basic requirement for k-means is that you provide the number of desired clusters or groups you want the data to be partitioned into.
-If your data is fairly well separated/distinguished between different cell types, you may want to enter the number of different types you expect.
-Often, however, it can be helpful to request a larger number of clusters than cell types that you expect.
-This can give you a finer understanding of the layout of the data, to which you can apply your domain knowledge to throw away, keep, or combine into larger groups (this tool will be described later) the initially found clusters.

 Below is the options dialog that appears when you select the **Cluster>>k-means** menu item.